 Searching the beaches finds a trail off the eastern side of the beach.
 A similar path can be found near the stakewall, but this trail is recently maintained.
 It was made by Colba, one of the surviving members of Z'thngora's crew.
-Tracking Colba himself requires a DC 20 WISDOM (TRACKING) check.
+Tracking Colba himself requires a DC 12 INTELLIGENCE check.

-The PCs should make a DC 15 WISDOM (SURVIVAL) check for each full day they spend in the jungle.
-On a failure, they suffer 1d4 damage from twisted ankles, heat stroke, bug bites, and other tropical maladies.
+Unless PCs are already familiar with jungle survival, the party leader should make a DC 12 Stamina check for each full day they spend in the wild.
+On a failure, all PCs suffer 1d3 damage from twisted ankles, heat stroke, bug bites, and other tropical maladies.